Winter in Toronto

 4. Spot winter wildlife at Tommy Thompson Park

 Tommy Thompson Park is a large wildlife reserve in Toronto’s southeast end.
 Its the perfect place, in both summer and winter, to spot wildlife in their natural habitat.
-There are no dogs allowed at Tommy Thompson Park, for the reason that the focus is to make it a safe, comfortable place for wildlife.

-This also however, makes it easier to spot them as they don’t need to make themselves as scarce!
+This also however, makes it easier to spot wildlife as they don’t need to make themselves as scarce!
 In the wintertime, you can see cardinals, chickadees, finches, and if you’re lucky – even owls.

 Tommy Thompson is a perfect place to go in the winter to try and spot some of these native Ontario birds.
 The trails aren’t maintained during the winter, but they are very popular for skiing and snowshoeing.